 Keep things soft and romantic with an easygoing bun.
 Real Housewives star, and former Miss United States, Candiace Dillard allowed her shorter lengths to whimsically fall around her face and frame her stunning features.
-The density of the pieces creates the sweetest lob look without overpowering those oh so glamorous bow straps.
+The density of the pieces creates the sweetest lob look without overpowering those oh-so-glamorous bow straps.

 Don't fight your curls—embrace them!
 This bride's natural spirals add so much dimension and personality to this otherwise traditional updo.
 Combined with well-placed sunny highlights the coif is positively dynamic.

-A Halo of Greenery
+Undone Bun With a Halo of Greenery

 A simple twisted 'do meets sprigs of greenery.
-This bun was exalted to goddess level with its halo of green leaves, mirroring the lush décor.
+This bun was exalted to goddess level with its halo of green leaves, mirroring the lush decor.
 The results are the epitome of springtime freshness.

 Both of these brides wore plaited styles that gathered into relaxed knots at the base.
 Any wisps that escaped were left free, completely embodying their laid-back Colorado wedding.
 We love that these lovebirds chose complementary styles that still stayed true to their individual personas.